stav-bentov/Bot-Detective/Videos/README.md

 In this folder, you'll find videos showcasing Bot Detective in action.

 ## Videos Description
-- `bot and followers- human.mp4` You can see bot/human sign and followers information adding in action (on classified human users).
+- `bot and followers- human.mp4` You can see bot/human sign and followers information being added in action (on classified human users).
-- `bot and followers- bot.mp4` You can see bot/human sign and followers information adding in action (on classified bot users).
+- `bot and followers- bot.mp4` You can see bot/human sign and followers information being added in action (on classified bot users).
-- `Bots in followers.mp4` You can see signs adding while scroling 'followers' list.
+- `Bots in followers.mp4` You can see signs being added while scrolling through the 'followers' list.
-- `bots in reposted by.mp4` You can see signs adding while scroling 'reposted by' list.
+- `bots in reposted by.mp4` You can see signs being added while scrolling through the 'reposted by' list.
-- `bots in feed scroling.mp4` You can see signs adding while scroling 'Lastest' and 'Pepole' lists.
+- `bots in feed scroling.mp4` You can see signs being added while scrolling through the 'Latest' and 'People' lists.
-- `informative popup.mp4`, `bot  signs and informative popup.mp4` You can see here that by clicking bot/human sign, an informative popup is displayed where you can pass to news/ articles about bots' risks.
+- `informative popup.mp4`, `bot  signs and informative popup.mp4` You can see here that clicking bot/human sign is triggering an informative popup that provides access to news and articles about bot risks.

 ### By features
 - *Bot/Human sign* You can find in all videos.